 4) Dortmund open the door

 Despite catching the attention of legendary Bayern coach Herrmann Gerland and, head coach at the time, Felix Magath, Hummels failed to break into the German record titleholders' first team during his time in Bavaria.
-Instead of languishing in the reserves, the centre-back was shipped out on loan to Borussia Dortmund during the January transfer window in the 2007/08 campaign.
-Since then he has gone on to establish himself as one of the first names on the team-sheet, making over 200 appearances in all competitions, winning two Bundesliga titles and a DFB Cup before being named as the club's captain at the start of the 2014/15 campaign.
+Instead of languishing in the reserves, the centre-back was shipped out on loan to Dortmund during the January transfer window in the 2007/08 campaign.
+He went on to establish himself as one of the first names on the team-sheet, making over 200 appearances in all competitions, winning two Bundesliga titles and a DFB Cup before being named as the club's captain at the start of the 2014/15 campaign.

 5) Surprise package